Red Bank, NJ Demographics

 A map of Red Bank's Population by Race

-Of the 701 places in New Jersey, Red Bank is the 105th most populous.
+Red Bank is ranked the 106th most populous place in New Jersey, out of 700 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Red Bank was ranked the 105th most populous place in the 2020 Census.

 Red Bank's White Population